WeiTing83/Vehicle-Price-Prediction/README.md

 Creating machine learning models to predict vehicle price.

 ### Process
- 1. Storing data at SQL
+ 1. Store data at SQL
- 2. Making pipeline connect the data to Jupyter Notebook
+ 2. Build pipelines and link the dataset to Jupyter Notebook
- 3. ETL and matplotib
+ 3. Perform ETL and use matplotib to analyze the dataset
- 4. Machine learning : Logistic Regression,XGBoost Regressor,Linear Regression
+ 4. Feed to various machine learning models: Logistic Regression, XGBoost Regressor, Linear Regression